jappreetS/react-parallax/README.md

 # react-parallax
-React Application written in React and React-Router with CSS Parallax effect
+React Application written in React and React Router with CSS Parallax effect

 Live on Heroku: https://agile-shelf-49894.herokuapp.com